Three Types of Machine Learning

 Below is a list of terminologies that will be important for you to understand the overall concept of Reinforcement Learning.

-• Actions: Actions are all the possible steps the model can take, yielding a reward from the Environment.
-Actions are based on the policy.
+- Actions: Actions are all the possible steps the model can take to yield a reward from the Environment.
+They are based on policy.

-• Agent: This is the learning phase of Reinforcement Learning.
-The aim of the Agent it to maximize the rewards the Environment gives it.
+- Agent: This is the learning phase of Reinforcement Learning.
+The agent’s aim is to maximize the rewards the Environment gives it.

-• State: This is the current configuration of the Environment in which the Agent uses to choose to make an action.
+- State: This is the current configuration of the Environment in which the Agent chooses to take action.

 How does Reinforcement Learning work?